Fiber can feel so old-fashioned. People commonly associate it with boring bran muffins, powder supplements mixed into juice and staying “regular.”

 But fiber is crucial for good health, said Tyler Florek, a registered dietitian nutritionist with Banner – University Medical Center Phoenix.

 And most of us don’t get enough fiber in our diets.
-While most people believe they get the fiber they need, only 5% of Americans consume the recommended amount, reports the American Journal of Lifestyle Medicine.
+While most people believe they get the amount of fiber they need, only 5% of Americans consume the recommended amount, reports the American Journal of Lifestyle Medicine.

 You should be eating 14 grams of fiber per 1,000 calories, according to the Academy of Nutrition and Dietetics.
 That works out to about 25 grams of fiber per day for most women and 38 grams of fiber per day for most men.